The Apgar Score, devised by Dr. Virginia Apgar in 1953, is a quick method for assessing the clinical status of a newborn.

 When used offensively by the plaintiff, a low APGAR score is usually cited as evidence that the baby suffered trauma or oxygen loss during the delivery process.
 By contrast, when the defense is citing to APGAR scores is usually for the exact opposite purpose — that is to argue that the baby’s injuries must have occurred AFTER delivery.
 Defense lawyers often use these scores to point out alternative explanations for low scores, such as congenital conditions or unavoidable complications.

-- $4,333,000 Settlement (New York 2024): The infant allegedly experienced respiratory distress, suffered a grade 3 intra-ventricular hemorrhage and hydrocephalus, and underwent multiple procedures, including extracorporeal membrane oxygenation (ECMO) and surgery to install a ventriculoperitoneal shunt.
-The defense in this case asserted that the baby was born with normal APGAR scores, implying that the injurie must have occurred after delivery.
+- $4,333,000 Settlement (New York 2024): The infant allegedly experienced respiratory distress, suffered a grade 3 intraventricular hemorrhage and hydrocephalus, and underwent multiple procedures, including extracorporeal membrane oxygenation (ECMO) and surgery to install a ventriculoperitoneal shunt.
+The defense in this case asserted that the baby was born with normal APGAR scores, implying that the injury must have occurred after delivery.

-- $2,100,000 Settlement (California 2021): Baby was delivered at 28 weeks gestational age by cesarean section and weighing 2 pounds, 5 ounces.
-Despite his prematurity, plaintiff’s APGAR scores were at 9 and 9 at 1 and 5 minutes, respectively.
-Plaintiff had issues with respiratory distress, apnea due to prematurity, and other medical issues but was discharged in good health at 5 pounds.
-Nine days later he suffered a cardiac arrest and died at which point he was diagnosed with diagnosed with hypoxic ischemic encephalopathy (HIE).
+- $2,100,000 Settlement (California 2021): Baby was delivered at 28 weeks’ gestational age by cesarean section and weighed 2 pounds, 5 ounces.
+Despite his prematurity, the plaintiff’s APGAR scores were at 9 and 9 at 1 and 5 minutes, respectively.
+The plaintiff had issues with respiratory distress, apnea due to prematurity, and other medical issues, but was discharged in good health at 5 pounds.
+Nine days later, he suffered a cardiac arrest and died, and the cause was hypoxic-ischaemic encephalopathy (HIE).

 Contact Us About Birth Injury Malpractice

-Low Apgar scores can be the result of mistakes during the birthing process by the obstetrician or the nurses.
-Often these error cause oxygen deprivation that can cause permanent injuries that require a lifetime of care.
+Low Apgar scores can result from mistakes made during the birthing process by the obstetrician or nurses.
+Often these errors cause oxygen deprivation that can cause permanent injuries that require a lifetime of care.
 If you suspect that your child may have had poor care during the childbirth process, call our birth injury lawyers at 800-553-8082 or get a free online consultation.